ICT Acceptable Use Policy

 - I understand that I must always ask permission or credit the owner before using any material and respect copyrights.

-- I understand that the school has the right to review any of my electronically stored material.
+- I understand that the school has the right to review any of my electronically stored material at any time.

 - When using email I will be polite and appreciate that the other users may have different views to me.
 Sending bullying or harassing over the school network is not permitted and is in breach of the Computer Misuse Act 1990.

-- I will not use strong language or make aggressive or insulting statements using the school ICT resources.
+- I will not use abusive, foul or unpleasant language, or edit images to cause distress or ridicule another pupil using the school’s ICT resources.

 - I will not state anything on a webpage or email that could be interpreted as libel.